JonmarCorpuz/SecondBrain/Protocol - RSTP.md

 # RSTP BPDU

 * All switches originate and send their own BPDUs from their designated ports
+* A switch will consider a neighbor lost if it misses three BPDUs and then flush all MAC addresses learned on that interface since it knows that it won't be able to reach anything through that interface anymore

 ## Protocol Identifier